Cardinals–Rams rivalry: 1990s

 The Rams sought relocation in 1995 following a sharp decline in fan attendance in addition to the team's play.
 Ironically, owner Georgia Frontiere relocated the team to St. Louis to fill the void left by the Cardinals 7 years earlier.
 The Cardinals struggled through most of the decade but somehow slipped into the playoffs in 1998 with a lowly 9–7 record, and pulled off a win over the Dallas Cowboys.
-However, they fell against the notorious Minnesota Vikings and their high-powered offense.
+However, they fell against the notorious 1998 Minnesota Vikings and their high-powered offense.
 The Rams pulled off an improbable turnaround the very next season: they finished 1998 with a weak 4–12 record, but turned their fortunes around during the 1999 season boasting a 13–3 record and winning Super Bowl XXXIV as the iconic Greatest Show On Turf led by Quarterback Kurt Warner.

 2000s

 The new millennium fell in favor of the Rams briefly until they lost to the New England Patriots in Super Bowl XXXVI.
-The Cardinals were realigned back into the Rams’ division following the 2002 NFL season where they remain today.
+The Cardinals were realigned back into the Rams' division following the 2002 NFL season where they remain today.
 The Rams remained competitive briefly but never regained the levels of playoff success they experienced at the beginning of the decade as they would not make a playoff appearance from 2005 to 2016.
 The Cardinals also turned their own fortunes around later in the decade following the hiring of Ken Whisenhunt in 2007, and reached a high point for the franchise the following season by winning the NFC West and making their first super bowl appearance in franchise history, but fell to the Pittsburgh Steelers.
-Ironically, the Cardinals revived their playoff ambitions with former Rams Super Bowl winner and league MVP quarterback Kurt Warner.
+Ironically, the Cardinals revived their playoff ambitions with former Rams quarterback, Super Bowl winner and NFL MVP Kurt Warner.
 The Cardinals would only manage another wild card berth but would not return to the postseason until 2014; meanwhile, the Rams bottomed out with a terrible 1–15 record in 2009.